chasmack/hummaps/LOGS.md

 # Search Logs

-The heartbreak of Hummaps search.
+The heartbreak of the Hummaps search.

 ```
 47.208.65.229 05-Jul-2017 15:44:41 72SUR131